Building My First Chrome Extension with AI

 1. Start simple and stupid

-Before building this Chrome extension, I had an ambition to create a full web-based app with complete with user accounts, a dashboard, and spaced repetition features.
+Before building this Chrome extension, I had an ambition to create a full web-based app with setting up user accounts, a dashboard, memory card features and so on.
 It quickly became overwhelming.

 So I stepped back, refocused on the core need: helping myself learn and retain new vocabulary within context.
 Once I narrowed the scope, everything became clearer.
 Clarifying priorities not only made the build easier, which also made the prototype possible.